Where to find a business’s VAT number

 If you pay VAT to a supplier but there is no registration number on the invoice they provide you should contact them immediately – you'll need to have a valid VAT invoice from them in order to reclaim any VAT they've charged you.

-There are a couple of ways to check that a VAT registration number is valid:
+There are a few ways to check that a VAT registration number is valid:

 HMRC has a complete database of VAT-registered businesses, so if you’re in any doubt about a registration number you should call their VAT helpline on 0300 200 3700.

-You can use the European Union’s VAT Information Exchange System (VIES) to check the validity of both UK VAT numbers and VAT numbers from the wider EU.
-By entering the registration numbers and relevant country codes into the fields provided, you can check if a supplier’s VAT number is valid.
+You can use the European Union’s VAT Information Exchange System (VIES) to check the validity of VAT numbers in EU member states.
+By entering the registration numbers and relevant country codes into the fields provided, you can check if an EU supplier’s VAT number is valid.

 If the supplier’s VAT registration is shown as invalid by VIES, you should contact them to get the right VAT number as soon as you can.